Toward an Alternative Macroeconomic Theory

 You can watch John Shattuck's opening talk here:

-True to INET’s mission, no singular perspective was put forth – instead, the conference allowed attendees to express their own views.
+True to the Institute's mission, no singular perspective was put forth – instead, the conference allowed attendees to express their own views.
 According to Shattuck:

 “'Heterodox' is an extremely important word here.
 Certainly there was no singular alternative perspective that was presented by the conference participants.
 It's a very heterodox group with a variety of different perspectives on how economic behavior should be analyzed and ultimately addressed by regulation.”